 - 7.3.1 SRBT has a long-standing practice of accepting the return of expired signs from customers.
 These customers will be given sufficient notice of the planned closure of the facility to allow them to return expired signs and to arrange alternate disposal avenues for the future. - 7.3.2 All filled signs will be shipped to customers in order to bring to zero the inventory of tritium gas filled products. - 7.3.3 The inventory of existing radioactive waste and hazardous waste will be packaged and shipped for disposal at approved/licensed facilities.

 Tritium traps will be removed from the production equipment and returned to the supplier or another facility licensed to accept the material for reuse or disposal.
-Any hazardous materials remaining on the site that will not be required for use during the decommissioning will be packaged for disposal in accordance with the Regulations applicable at the time. - 7.3.4 Initial scoping surveys will be initiated to collect data to assist in the development of the detailed decommissioning plan.
-These surveys will include extensive contamination assessments following a Multi-Agency Radiation Site Survey Investigation Manual (MARSSIM)^[23] approach to numbers and locations.
-These scoping surveys will also include a review of the operating records and results of previous radiation surveys.
+Any hazardous materials remaining on the site that will not be required for use during the decommissioning will be packaged for disposal in accordance with the Regulations applicable at the time. - 7.3.4 Initial post-operational surveys will be initiated to collect data to assist in the development of the DDP.
+These surveys will include extensive contamination assessments following a Multi-Agency Radiation Site

+Survey Investigation Manual (MARSSIM)^[30] approach to numbers and locations.
+These post-operational surveys will also include a review of the operating records and results of previous radiation surveys.
 A review will be completed of any hazardous materials used within the facility.
-Environmental monitoring results will also be reviewed. - 7.3.5 Contamination survey sample analysis can be completed in house; however, the cost estimates assume 3rd party analysis of the samples. - 7.3.6 The Public Involvement Program will be based on the advice provided in the Canadian Nuclear Safety Commission Regulatory Document REGDOC 3.2.1, Public Information and Disclosure.
-The purpose of this program is to allow the target audience to participate and be informed regarding decisions related to the decommissioning of SRBT.
-The target audience for SRBT includes, but is not limited to, the general public of the surrounding community, interested stakeholders, and local media.
+Environmental monitoring results will also be reviewed.

+- 7.3.5 Contamination survey sample analysis can be completed in house; however, the cost estimates assume 3rd party analysis of the samples. - 7.3.6 The Public Engagement Plan to be implemented during decommissioning phases of the SRBT facility lifecycle will be the Public Information Program (PIP) currently in effect during operations.
-The Public Involvement Program will include both information and consultation opportunities.
-In accordance with the Class I Nuclear Facilities Regulations, the surrounding community will be informed of the probable effects on the environment and health and safety of the people as a result of the decommissioning of the facility.
-The Public Involvement Program will be designed to involve a broad cross-section of the target audience using methods that will meet the needs of the participants and the objectives of SRBT.

-The program will identify issues and concerns; provide opportunities for public involvement; ensure all input was considered in decommissioning planning and/or in the environmental assessment; and, include proper documentation of the process and results.
+The SRBT PIP includes requirements and provisions for public engagement that are triggered by licence applications, such as the application for a licence to decommission the facility.

+The SRBT PIP also includes provisions that specifically address the public and Indigenous engagement requirements described in Section 5.3 of CSA N294:19, including:

-- 7.3.7 The SRBT Radiation Safety Program will be reviewed to ensure alignment of program requirements and the activities proposed in the Detailed Decommissioning Plan (DDP). - 7.3.8 A DDP will be developed, supported by the results of the initial scoping survey.
-The information obtained during the initial scoping survey will be used to identify those structures, systems and components that may be contaminated with radioactive materials; determine the procedures and tools that will be required during the decommissioning; and identify any potential hazards to workers, the public or the environment.
+- the effective communication of any environmental and health and safety issues that may arise as a result of decommissioning activities to the public; - the consideration of public feedback; - specific Indigenous engagement activities, including early engagement and identification whether proposed decommissioning activities could have potential effects on Indigenous and/or treaty rights; - the establishment of target audiences, communication and feedback methods, processes for evaluation of public and media opinions, and - contact information. - 7.3.7 The SRBT Radiation Safety Program will be reviewed to ensure alignment of program requirements and the activities proposed in the DDP. - 7.3.8 The DDP will be developed, supported by the results of the initial postoperational survey.
+The information obtained during the initial postoperational survey will be used to identify those structures, systems and components that may be contaminated with radioactive materials; determine the procedures and tools that will be required during the decommissioning; and identify any potential hazards to workers, the public or the environment.
 It will also identify what decommissioning work, if any, may be required in the area around the facility.

 The Detailed Decommissioning Plan will describe the actions that will be taken to permanently retire the facility from operation in a manner that ensures the health, safety, and security of workers, the public, and the environment.
-The Detailed Decommissioning Plan will contain the elements outlined in the Regulatory Guide G-219 titled "Decommissioning Planning for Licensed Activities".
+The Detailed Decommissioning Plan will contain the elements outlined in section 7.1.1 of REGDOC-2.11.2.